 - Construction accident

 - Bomb threat

-* - The San Francisco Urban Program campus participates in regular earthquake training and education, and is equipped with shelter and nutrition supplies for use in the event of earthquake.
+* - The Westmont in San Francisco Program campus participates in regular earthquake training and education, and is equipped with shelter and nutrition supplies for use in the event of earthquake.
 [Return to Readiness section above]